 - No One Gets Left Behind: Astartes will fight viciously to recover their fallen brothers' progenoid glands, which contain the stem cells for the implants necessary for creating the next generation of Space Marines.

-- One-Man Army: In the background it's said that a single Space Marine could, given time, conquer a planet by himself.
+- One-Man Army: In the background it's said that a single Space Marine could, given adequate time and resources, conquer a planet by himself.
 The tabletop is a different story.

-- Outgrown Such Silly Superstitions: The Space Marines venerate the Emperor, build cathedrals and monasteries in his name, and pray to him for intercession of the battlefield, but as a father figure to be emulated, not a god.
+- Outgrown Such Silly Superstitions: The Space Marines venerate the Emperor, build cathedrals and monasteries in his name, and pray to him for intercession on the battlefield, but as a father figure to be emulated rather than a god, with a handful of exceptions.
 This can cause friction between the Astartes and the Ecclesiarchy, but in the best cases the two agree to disagree, so that the Ministorum does not excommunicate the Space Marines as heathens, and the Astartes don't use their legacy as the Emperor's descendants to usurp spiritual leadership.
 In the worst cases, well...

 - Photographic Memory: The Bio-Augmentation done to the Space Marines leaves their memories as close to eidetic as possible, so they can recall potentially vital information in after-action debriefings.

-- Powered Armor: A standard Space Marine has better protection than other races' elite troops, while Terminators wear Tactical Dreadnought Armor that can carry miniguns one-handed and survive being stepped on by Titans.
+- Powered Armor: A standard Space Marine has better protection than other races' elite troops, while Terminators wear Tactical Dreadnought Armor that can carry miniguns one-handed and survive being stepped on by Titans, though actually getting out of the ground afterwards without help is a different story.

-- Power Fist: The Trope Namer is a large gauntlet with an energy field running through it that makes it easily able to shatter enemy armor.
-It's usable by most characters, but is standard issue for Space Marine Terminators.
+- Power Fist: The Trope Namer is a large gauntlet with an energy field running through it that makes it easily able to shatter enemy armor a wargear is an option for most characters.

 - Pro-Human Transhuman: In a general sense, all Space Marines fight on behalf of Mankind despite no longer belonging to it, while the "nice" chapters show concern for the fates of the normal humans they are sworn to defend.